kafir-coder/c_drafts/README.md

 # c_drafts

-A simple c/c++ repository where i'm upload funny codes and algorithms
+A simple c/c++ repository where I upload funny codes and algorithms